Hoda233/Hoda233/README.md

 Hi there 👋, my name is Hoda Gamal.
+A Computer Engineering Student at Cairo university faculty of Engineering.
 <!--
 **Hoda233/Hoda233** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.